 Knottins are a group of structurally related molecules with six disulfide-linked cysteines with a consensus pairing pattern (C1-C4, C2-C5, C3-C6).
 Knottins fold into a triple-stranded β-sheet and form a "knot-like" feature.
 Few knottin-like antimicrobial peptides have been reported so far.
-Examples include two highly homologous antimicrobial peptides Mj-AMP1 and Mj-AMP2 (36 and 37 residues, respectively) from Mirabilis jalapa L. seed (Cammue et al. 1992) and PAFP-s (38 residues) from the seeds of Phytolacca American (pokeweed) (Gao et al. 2001).
+Examples include two highly homologous antimicrobial peptides Mj-AMP1 and Mj-AMP2 (36 and 37 residues, respectively) from Mirabilis jalapa L. seed (Cammue et al. 1992) and PAFP-s (38 residues) from the seeds of Phytolacca american (pokeweed) (Gao et al. 2001).
 These plant knottins shows a broad antifungal activity with limited activity against bacteria.

 Mj-AMPs have been identified in the seeds of Mirabilis jalapa (Cammue et al. 1995) and their structural and biological properties resemble those of defensins, a class of antimicrobial peptides found in diverse animal species, ranging from insects to mammals (Lehrer et al. 1991).
 Mj-AMPs are highly basic with homodimeric structures, have six cysteines that are involved in disulfide bridges.
 They are synthesized as precursor proteins, which include an amino-terminal signal peptide for targeting of the preprotein into the apoplastic region.
+The

-The Mj-AMPs exhibit a broad spectrum of antifungal activity since they are active against number of plant pathogens.
-Although the Mj-AMPs show sequence similarity to $\mu$ -agatoxins, a class of insecticidal neurotoxic peptides isolated from the venom of spiders, they do not affect pulse transmission in insect nerves (Cammue et al. 1995).
+Mj-AMPs exhibit a broad spectrum of antifungal activity since they are active against the number of plant pathogens.
+Although the Mj-AMPs show sequence similarity to μ-agatoxins, a class of insecticidal neurotoxic peptides isolated from the venom of spiders, they do not affect pulse transmission in insect nerves (Cammue et al. 1995).
 Despite the close similarity between Mj-AMP1 and Mj-AMP2 at the amino acid sequence level, the peptides differ markedly in their specific antifungal activity.
 On most fungi, Mj-AMP2 is at least 10-fold more active than Mj-AMP1 (Cammue et al. 1995).
-Constitutive expression of Mj-AMP2 in transgenic rice reduces the growth of M. oryzae by 63% with respect to untransformed control plant, and no effect on plant phenotype was observed.
+Constitutive expression of Mj-AMP2 in transgenic rice reduces the growth of M. oryzae by 63% with respect to the untransformed control plant, and no effect on plant phenotype was observed.
 Transgene expression of Mj-AMP2 gene was not accompanied by an induction of pathogenesis-related (PR) gene expression indicating that the transgene product itself is directly active against the pathogen.
-The results presented in this study suggest that the Mj-AMP2 gene could be a useful candidate for protection of rice plants against the rice blast fungus M. grisea (Prasad et al., 2008).